 Some examples of how educators have used Educator Impact Grant funds in the past include in-class workshops, professional development, arts or outdoor education, STEM/garden supplies, and sports program.

 Applications for the 2025-26 school year are now open.
+Only SF Ed Fund Priority Schools are eligible to apply.
 Please apply here by September 28, 2025.

 If you have any questions, please contact Sara Geliebter at sgeliebter@sfedfund.org.